Mervyn Middlecoat

 Mervyn Leslie Middlecoat SJ & Bar (6 July 1940 – 12 December 1971) was a Pakistani fighter pilot in the Pakistan Air Force (PAF) who was involved in a number of aerial battles during the 1965 and 1971 Indo-Pakistani wars, before being shot down on 12 December 1971.
 He was one of a number of distinguished Pakistani strike and fighter pilots of the period.
-Before his death he was stationed at Mauripur, Karachi, Pakistan where he flew the F-104 Starfighter.
+Before his death he was stationed at Mauripur, Karachi, where he flew the F-104 Starfighter.

 Early life

 Middlecoat was born into an Anglo-Indian family in Ludhiana in July 1940 on a train traveling from Lahore to Delhi.
 He also had some French and Portuguese ancestry.
 His parents were Percy and Daisy Middlecoat (née Renaux).
-He received his early education at Lawrence College Murree, St. Anthony's High School (Lahore) and Burn Hall College Abbottabad.
+He received his early education at Lawrence College Murree, St. Anthony's High School (Lahore) and Burn Hall school ,Abbottabad.
 Middlecoat joined the PAF, passed out of the 16th General Duty Pilot (GDP) Course in 1954, and won the Best Performance Trophy in ground subjects.

 Soft-spoken and mild mannered, Middlecoat was considered to be the epitome of an officer and a gentleman, besides also being an outstanding pilot.
 Although he flew a number of different aircraft during his service career, he mastered both the F-86 Sabre and the F-104 Starfighter.

 On 27 September 1957, he married Jeanne Viegas, the daughter of a Christian family living in Lahore.
 On 21 October 1959, a daughter named Leslie Ann was born to the Middlecoats while he was stationed at Mauripur, Karachi.